romk1n/MyCordovaShop/plugins/com.paypal.cordova.mobilesdk/README.md

 As features are added to the mSDK, we will be happy to review and merge any Pull Requests that add these features to the plugin.

-Updating from ealier versions < 3.0.0
+Updating from earlier versions < 3.0.0
 -----------------------------
 Please remove your local copies of the native sdks, the Plugin now includes sdks distributions as part of the source code to make integration and version parity easier to maintain.